Protesters say localised lockdowns in Madrid discriminate against poor

-BARCELONA (Reuters) - Protesters in some poorer areas of Madrid that are facing lockdown to stem a soaring COVID-19 infection rate took to the street on Sunday, to call for better health provisions and complained of discrimination by the authorities.
+MADRID (Reuters) - Protesters in some poorer areas of Madrid that are facing lockdown to stem a soaring COVID-19 infection rate took to the streets on Sunday to call for better health provisions, complaining of discrimination by the authorities.

-Madrid’s regional government announced on Friday that movement between and within six districts that are home to about 850,000 people will be restricted from Monday, although people will still be able to go to work.
+Madrid’s regional government on Friday ordered a lockdown from Monday in some of the poorer areas of the city and its outskirts that are home to about 850,000 people after a surge in coronavirus cases there.

-The lockdown measures predominantly apply areas of lower income and with higher immigrant populations.
-Peaceful protests were held 12 of the 37 districts affected on Sunday.
+The lockdown measures predominantly apply to areas of lower income and with higher immigrant populations.
+Peaceful protests were held in 12 of the 37 districts affected on Sunday.

-About 600 people demonstrated in the southern district of Vallecas, which has of the highest infection rates in the Spanish capital - about half that of Chamberi, a wealthy area in the north of the city, according to regional government figures.
+About 600 people demonstrated in the southern district of Vallecas, which has one of the highest infection rates in the Spanish capital - about six times higher than that of Chamberi, a wealthy area in the north of the city, according to regional government figures.

-“We want adequate measures to protect us in these working class areas.
-We don’t have medical centres.
-Many people do not have a work contract so they can go into quarantine in peace,” said Vanesa, a protester, who lives in Vallecas.
+Tensions rose as protesters at one stage threatened to gain access to the regional government building.

+“It is illogical that you can go and do things in wealthier areas, but you cannot do the same in Vallecas.
+There is the same risk of contagion.
+They are discriminating,” said Begona Ramos, 56, a protester, who is self-employed and lives in Vallecas.

 Madrid mayor Jose Luis Martínez-Almeida said the measures did not discriminate against the poor.